Exam Questions

 Do I get any document certifying that I passed?

-Once you pass the exam, you will receive a digital Certificate of Education documenting that you have demonstrated mastery of the topic.
-This digital certificate makes it easy to share your achievement online and via social media.
+Once you pass the exam, you will receive a Certificate of Education documenting that you have demonstrated mastery of the topic.

 What if I fail?